acornprover/acornprover.org/docs/language/classes.md

 }
 ```

-The names of the supported infix operators are:
+The names of the supported operators are:

 ```acorn
 // Greater than